-The principal/vice principal is responsible for supervision of professional and support staff within their school.
-In addition to the principal/vice principals are responsible for leadership and support effective instructional and assessment practices and to build individual and school capacity.
+Additionally, the principal/vice principal is responsible for the supervision of professional and support staff within their school, the leadership and support effective instructional and assessment practices and to build both individual and school staff capacity.

 The principal/vice principal is expected to participate as a member of the district leadership team and to provide expertise in meeting the Board's goals and other duties as outlined in section 20 of the School Act and section 5 of School Regulation.